 Note that these two alternative cases are indistinguishable on the bases of current neurological and neuroimaging evidence.
 The main point made by Cole et al. (2013) and Reverberi et al (2011) is that instructions are represented in a compositional fashion at the level of the neural code.
 Both the “list” and the “structure” view of instruction representation are compositional; the two views differ only in the richness of their contents.
-However, as the next section will show, the two models make different predictions about the time it takes to memorize instructions in “list” or “structure” format.
+However, as the next section will show, the two views make different predictions about the time it takes to memorize instructions in “list” or “structure” format., and can thus be distinguished on the bases of behavioral data.

-1.2 Distinguishing Between the List and the Structure Models of Instructions
+Distinguishing Between the List and the Structure Models of Instructions